Tim-Mah/SimpleDataStructurePractice/README.md

 # SortingAlgorithmPractice
-Different Simple Sorting Algorithms in multiple languages
+Different Simple Data Structures and Algorithms in Java and Python.
+Java implimentations are from High School, while Python is from university.